rohit-behera123/rohit-behera123/README.md

   - small ai web tools and AI projects
   - Simple programs and small projects
   - and also web development(HTML,CSS,JS)
-- 💡 I want to build apps, automation tools, and useful scripts with Python.
+- 💡 I love to build apps,websites,automation tools, and useful scripts with Python.
 - 💬 Ask me about Python basics — I'm always happy to share what I know.
 - 📫 How to reach me:
   - GitHub: [@rohit-behera123](https://github.com/rohit-behera123)